argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 Service Accounts *and by itself*.

 If we create role `arn:aws:iam::<AWS_ACCOUNT_ID>:role/<ARGO_CD_MANAGEMENT_IAM_ROLE_NAME>` for this purpose, the following is an example trust policy suitable for this need.
-Ensure that the Argo CD cluster has an [IAM OIDC provider configured](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) for it.
+Ensure that the Argo CD cluster has an [IAM OIDC provider configured](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).

 ```json
 {